Blaze248570/Burst-Engine/README.md

 For those of you familiar with Ninjamuffin's guide, he required a file called `APIStuff.hx`, but we're not connecting to Newgrounds, so that won't be necessary.

 ## Compiling the Game
-Once all of those dependencies are installed, just open up a command line in the project's directory, run `lime test [target]`, and you're good to go! ... if you're not compiling to desktop, that is.
+Once all of those dependencies are installed, just open up a command line in the project's directory, run `lime test html5`, and you're good to go! ... if you're not compiling to desktop, that is.

 For that, there's a bit of variation depending on your OS.

-**For Linux:** You'll simply need to add `lime test linux`.
-Pretty straight forward.
+**For Linux:** You'll simply need to switch it to `lime test linux`.
+Not too complicated.

 **For Windows:** You'll need to install Visual Studio Community 2019.
 While installing VSC, ignore the options to install any workloads.
 Instead, go to the individual components tab and choose the following:
 * MSVC v142 - VS 2019 C++ x64/x86 build tools